toadle/selectbf/res/doc/README.txt

 INSTALL/USE INSTRUCTIONS
 =========================

-0. About Updating and Changes in 0.5
+0. About Updating and Changes in 0.5 beta
-First of all, you DO NOT need to change anything in your database.
-All has stayed the same there in this release.
-You can simply start using the new stuff and all should be good.
-Especially the output-caching will help everyone with huge databases!
+Since the last release of select(bf) times have changed and even MySQL has gotten better ;) There it is more strict regarding values that are written into typed columns.
+Since the older releases of s(bf) had very strict column-settings, which were not very tightly matched by the data in the log-files, those settings have been losened in this release.
+So you either have to recreate your database using the _setup.php OR (warning, nerdstuff ahead) change all TINYINT(3) unsigned columns to INT(11) signed.
+That should do the trick.

 Due to the popular demand I have added or updated a few things to select(bf) in this little release.
 First of all: All MySQL-errors should be fixed.
 Means that all